vdsm/virtual-dsm/readme.md

   * ### How do I change the size of the virtual disk? ###

-    By default it is 16GB, but you can modify the `DISK_SIZE` setting in your compose file:
+    By default it is 16GB, but to increase it you can modify the `DISK_SIZE` setting in your compose file:

     ```
     environment: